kizniche/Mycodo/mycodo-manual.md

 Dry-Bulb Temperature | The measurement that will serve as the dry-bulb temperature (this is the warmer of the two temperature measurements)
 Wet-Bulb Temperature | The measurement that will serve as the wet-bulb temperature (this is the colder of the two temperature measurements)
 Pressure | This is an optional pressure measurement that can be used to calculate the percent relative humidity.
 If disabled, a default 101325 Pa will be used in the calculation.
+Equation | An equation that will be solved with Python's eval() function.
+Let "x" represent the input value.
+Valid equation symbols include: + - * / ^

 #### Pre-defined Measurements